-Maybe I’ve lived with too much structure in my business every day for 30 years so when it’s not a part of my agency/client/servicing/representing/pitching/deal-making mode, I just want to let loose?!
+It really isn’t that complicated!
+Why are we all trying so hard to fill our “downtime” with these schedules and disciplines?
+Maybe I’m biased.
+I’ve lived with too much structure in my business every day for 30 years, so when I’m not in my “agency - client - deal-making mode,” I just want to let loose!

-I want to wake up and see what kind of mood I’m in before I decide what I want to do for the next hour and what order I want to do it in, before I walk out the front door and business confronts me head on.
+Personally, I want to wake up and see what kind of mood I’m in before I decide what I want to do for the next hour and what order I want to do it in.
+I want some “me-time” before I walk out the front door and business confronts me head-on.
 Or when my day is over, I want to walk in the door in the evening and just ease into the next thing... or kick off my shoes and maybe make dinner… or maybe not.

 These tiny little differences in your behavior will move you closer towards that Reinvention – or will BE your Reinvention!

 Aren’t you excited to try this?
+Let’s do it!

 Enjoy and #HappyReinventing